 If you are looking for an IPython version compatible with Python 2.7, please use the IPython 5.x LTS release and refer to its documentation (LTS is the long term support release).

 8.56 Module: terminal.ipapp

 The Application object for the command line ipython program.

-''' class IPython.terminal.ipapp.IPAppCrashHandler(app) Bases: IPython.core.crashhandler.CrashHandler '''
+class IPython.terminal.ipapp.IPAppCrashHandler(app) Bases: IPython.core.crashhandler.CrashHandler sys.excepthook for IPython itself, leaves a detailed report on disk.